mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 $$
 \frac{m(t + \Delta t) - m(t)}{\Delta t} = r_m - \gamma_m m(t).
 $$
-Upon taking the limit when $\Delta t \rightarrow 0$ we see that the left hand side is the definition of the derivative of the mRNA count with respect to time.
+Upon taking the limit when $\Delta t \rightarrow 0$, we see that the left-hand side is the definition of the derivative of the mRNA count with respect to time.
 We then obtain an ordinary differential equation of the form
 $$